Perceived Social Influence on Vaccination Decisions: A COVID-19 Case Study: Results

-In Figure \ref{tbl:demofigs}, we show the distributions of political leaning, rural-urban identity, and education.
-These demographics and others are included in our ordinal logistic regression analysis found in Table \ref{tbl:quant_results}.
-Additionally, in Figure \ref{fig:fips}, we show a map of the U.S. counties in which survey participants resided in at the time of the survey.
+Before examining our research questions, we describe the demographic differences across the vaccinated and unvaccinated groups.
+In Figure \ref{fig:fips}, we show the correlation among our key demographic variables and distributions of political leaning, rural-urban identity, and education across vaccinated and unvaccinated groups.
+Additionally, in Figure \ref{fig:fips}a, we show a map of the U.S. counties in which survey participants resided in at the time of the survey.
+In Table \ref{tbl:demo}, we show the results of an ordinal logistic regression mdoel, where each demographic question is an independent variable and whether a participant was vaccinated or not is the dependent variable.